Ghinwa Bhutto: Politics

 In 1997, Ghinwa staked a claim to the Bhutto political legacy.
 She formed the Pakistan Peoples Party (Shaheed Bhutto) (PPP-SB), becoming the chairperson of the party, and ran for election from Larkana on 3 February 1997.
 Benazir convinced her mother Nusrat Bhutto, then president of the Pakistan Peoples Party, to run against her.
 Though her opponent suffered from Alzheimer's disease, Ghinwa was defeated.

 Ghinwa lives in the Bhutto family home in Karachi with her son Zulfikar Ali Bhutto Jr (named after his grandfather Zulfikar Ali Bhutto) and her step-daughter Fatima Bhutto.
 Prior to marrying Murtaza, Ghinwa worked as a ballet dancer and teacher.

-In 2002, Pakistani election authorities rejected her candidacy for the 10 October election.
+In 2002, Pakistani election authorities rejected her candidacy for 10 October election.
 Ghinwa was rejected on the grounds of not possessing the required minimum academic qualification of a university degree.
 In August 2007, Ghinwa Bhutto passed the BA exams from Punjab University in the First Division with 526 marks.
 Ghinwa, roll # 86604, appeared as a private candidate.
 To be eligible to contest elections, Ghinwa chose to take the Punjab University BA exam because the results were to be declared by the end of August, before the elections.

 After the first suicide attack following Benazir's return to Pakistan in October 2007, Ghinwa remarked: "I think she has invited trouble herself."
-However, when Benazir was assassinated on December 27, 2007, Ghinwa put their differences aside.
+However, when Benazir was assassinated on 27 December 2007, Ghinwa put their differences aside.
 She attended the funeral with her step-daughter, Fatima Bhutto.